platformsh/platformsh-docs/docs/src/guides/symfony/integration.md

 {{< /note >}}

-## symfony-build
+### symfony-build

-**symfony-build** is the script that builds a Symfony application in an optimized way for Platform.sh (it should be used as the main build script in the `build` hook).
+**symfony-build** is the script that builds a Symfony app in an optimized way for Platform.sh.

-It does the following:
+Use it as the main build script in your `build` hook.

+**symfony-build** performs the following actions:

-* Remove the development frontend file (Symfony <4);
+- Removes the development frontend file (Symfony <4)
-* Install PHP extensions via the [`php-ext-install` script](#php-ext-install);
+- Installs PHP extensions through the [`php-ext-install` script](#php-ext-install)
-* Install the application dependencies using Composer;
+- Installs application dependencies using Composer
-* Optimize the autoloader;
+- Optimizes the autoloader
-* Build the Symfony cache in an optimized way to limit the time it takes to deploy;
+- Builds the Symfony cache in an optimized way to limit the time it takes to deploy
-* Install the JavaScript dependencies via NPM or Yarn;
+- Installs the JavaScript dependencies via npm or Yarn
-* Build the production assets using Encore.
+- Builds the production assets using Encore

-You can override the flags used by Composer by using the `$COMPOSER_FLAGS` environment variable:
+To override the flags used by Composer, use the `$COMPOSER_FLAGS` environment variable:

 ```yaml {location=".platform.app.yaml"}
 hooks: